Chordomas are uncommon malignant tumors of the axial skeleton that account for 1% of intracranial tumors and 4% of all primary bone tumors.

 - destructive lytic lesion, sometimes with marginal sclerosis

-- expansile soft-tissue mass (usually hyper-attenuating relative to the adjacent brain, however inhomogenous areas may be seen due to cystic necrosis or haemorrhage; the soft-tissue mass is often disproportionately large relative to the bony destruction)
+- usually hyper-attenuating relative to adjacent brain; however, inhomogenous areas may be seen due to necrosis or hemorrhage

 - moderate to marked enhancement

-- small foci of hyperintensity (intratumoral haemorrhage or a mucus pool)
+- small foci of hyperintensity (intratumoral hemorrhage or a mucus pool)

-- T1 C+ (Gd) : heterogeneous enhancement with a honeycomb appearance corresponding to low T1 signal areas within the tumour
+- heterogeneous enhancement with a honeycomb appearance corresponding to low T1 signal areas within the tumor

 Treatment and prognosis

-Traditionally surgical resection has been the first line of treatment in feasible scenarios with radiotherapy offered for recurrent cases.
-Some advocate combination of radiation therapy and complete or subtotal surgical resection for selected patients 6.
-Percutaneous radiofrequncy ablation has been trialled as an adjunct 8.
+Traditionally, surgical resection has been the first line of treatment when feasible, with radiotherapy offered for recurrent cases.
+Some advocate the combination of radiation therapy and complete or subtotal surgical resection for select patients 6.
+Percutaneous radiofrequency ablation has been trialled as an adjunct therapy 8.
 Recurrence, including seeding along the operative tract, is common.

-Prognosis is typically poor, due to the locally aggressive nature of these tumours, with the 10 year survival approximately 40%.
+Prognosis is typically poor due to the locally aggressive nature of these tumors, with overall 10-year survival of approximately 40%.